Lawsuits, real-life tragedy and lost magic: exploring the ill-fated reunion of one of Hollywood’s most dynamic pairings

 Joan Wilder: Two pages.

-Despite the screenplay’s predictability and a plot that unfolds like a game of Risk at the mercy of an excitable Staffordshire Bull Terrier, there are some genuinely funny moments, most of them derived from the story-within-a-story concept that lifted Romancing the Stone out of cheap derivative territory into the acceptable realms of self-knowing.
-Omar’s reason for seeking out Ms. Wilder, as ludicrous as it may seem, is utterly self-aware.
+Despite the screenplay’s predictability and a plot that unfolds like a game of Risk at the mercy of an excitable Staffordshire Bull Terrier, there are some genuinely funny moments, most of them derived from the story-within-a-story concept that lifted Romancing the Stone out of cheaply derivative territory into the acceptable realms of self-knowing.
+Admittedly, Omar’s reason for seeking out Ms. Wilder, as ludicrous as it may seem, is utterly self-aware.
 Omar requires Wilder’s idealistic ability to make unrealistic heroes out of characters, just the kind of fantasy image management a black-hearted fraud needs to cleanse his public image in the eyes of the world.
 It’s the cartoon equivalent of 21st century sportswashing.
-Omar is such a fan of Wilder he has designed his home and army uniforms to resemble those featured in one of her novels.
+Omar is such a fan of Wilder that he’s designed his home and army uniforms to resemble those featured in one of her novels.
 He even plots an elaborate James Bond-style death based on a scene from one of her books.
 When she attempts to escape her glorified prison at Omar’s castle, she imitates the actions of one of her heroines by chipping away at the mortar holding her window bars in place, resulting in one of the film’s best lines.

-Ultimately, the film is a bit of a mess.
-As a slice of mindless entertainment, it’s worth revisiting for the action sequences alone, and there’s always fun to be had where Turner, Douglas and DeVito are involved, a fact proven by their return to form in 1990‘s delicious black comedy outing The War of the Roses, a film the three actors were all on board with that, despite not being a direct follow-up, was a sequel in spirit, the one fans of the first film truly deserved.
-If Romancing the Stone was our unforgettable fling with adventure, The War of the Roses a cutely cynical commentary on the hazards of marital complacency (one that seemed like a natural progression for two characters who began as polar opposites), then The Jewel of the Nile represents that familiar, comfortable period, the kind we’re happy with until routine and stagnation inevitably poison the waters.
+Ultimately, The Jewel of the Nile is a bit of a mess.
+As a slice of mindless entertainment, it’s worth revisiting for the action sequences alone, and there’s always fun to be had where Turner, Douglas and DeVito are involved, a fact proven by their return to form in 1990’s delicious black comedy outing The War of the Roses, a film the three actors were all on board with that, despite not being a direct follow-up, was a sequel in spirit, the one that fans of the first film truly deserved.
+If Romancing the Stone was our unforgettable fling with adventure, The War of the Roses a cutely cynical commentary on the hazards of marital complacency (one that seemed like a natural progression for two characters who began as polar opposites), then The Jewel of the Nile represents that familiar, comfortable period, the kind we’re passively content with until routine and stagnation inevitably poison the waters.

 The Jewel of the Nile‘s picture book ending is so contrived and sentimental it goes against the very ethos of the original.
 When it comes to comedy, getting exactly what we want as an audience is typically the death knell.
 We want to get there in the end, but back-and-forth conflict is vital.
 There’s a little of that conflict in The Jewel of the Nile, but not nearly enough.
 Yes, we get our picture book ending in Romancing the Stone too, but it feels earned, right down to the ‘will they or won’t they’ false ending.
 We know what’s coming, but we invest in Colton’s roguish contempt to the extent that it feels justified.
 The Jewel of the Nile plays out like a swansong that doesn’t feel earned.
-We don’t get the ending fans of the characters want, we the generic studio conclusion, the kind you have to believe wouldn’t have existed had Douglas and Fox paid Diane Thomas, who was originally considered for the sequel, what she deserved for giving them Romancing the Stone.
+We don’t get the ending fans of the characters want, we get the generic studio conclusion, the kind you have to believe wouldn’t have existed had Douglas and Fox paid Diane Thomas, which was what she deserved for giving them Romancing the Stone.
 If they had, she may very well have been alive today.

-Douglas, who had gifted Thomas the Porsche Carrera her inebriated partner had been driving when the pair skidded off the rain-soaked highway and smashed into a power pole just south of Coastline Drive, Los Angeles, would say of the novice writer’s one and only screenplay, “It just had a spontaneity about the writing.
+Douglas, who had gifted Thomas the Porsche Carrera that her inebriated partner had been driving when the pair skidded off the rain-soaked highway and smashed into a power pole just south of Coastline Drive, Los Angeles, would say of the novice writer’s one and only screenplay, “It just had a spontaneity about the writing.
 She was not cautious.
 The script had a wonderful spirit about it… There was a total lack of fear to the writing.”